xirixiz/dsmr-reader-docker/README.md

 ##### DEVELOPMENT releases, to be considered as unstable Docker images being tested.
 ```
-development-<version>-arm32v7
 development-<version>-arm64v8
 development-<version>-amd64
 ```

-arm32v6/armhf is deprecated since the introduction of calver.
+arm32/armhf is deprecated since the introduction of calver.
+Reason is also that the Debian Postgresql client package isn't available for arm32/armhf

 #### DSMR Reader - Environment variables